Do you feel you know all about the modeling industry because you’ve watched the reality shows on TV? Think again! This

 Read these 10 things you didn’t know about the modeling business and let me know about your thoughts…

-One: Not Enough Diversity Among New Female Models
+One: Not Enough Diversity Among Top New Female Models

-Have you ever looked at advertisements and noticed there’s not much diversity between the models.
+Have you ever looked at advertisements and noticed there’s not much diversity between the top female models you see?

-Recently, designers have made significant strides at trying to remedy this situation.
+Recently, fashion designers have made significant strides at trying to remedy this situation.

 This is one step in the right direction.

-But still, 80% of models that walk in runway shows are Caucasian models.
+But still, 80% of female models that walk in runway shows are Caucasian models.

 Two: Fashion & Commercial Models Don’t Get to Keep the Products